Contribute to Common Voice

 - Visit the common voice platform and create an optional account to track your progress.

 - Click on the microphone and read the sentence out loud.

 - Click the red stop icon when you’re finished.

 - Keep recording until you’ve reached at least five sentences and then click submit.

 How to review voice clips

-- Go to the common voice website homepage and click on “Listen.”
+- Go to the common voice platform and click on “Listen.”

-- Have all your participants create an account on their device (10 minutes)
+2. Ask all your participants to create an account on their device (10 minutes)